gaps-closure/gaps-closure.github.io/docs/C/03-04-autogen.md

 ### IDL {#idl}

-The IDL is a text file with a set of C style struct data type definitions, used to facilitate subsequent serialization and marshalling of data types.
+The IDL is a text file with a set of C style struct data type definitions, used to facilitate subsequent serialization and marshaling of data types.
 The IDL syntax is based on C; an IDL file contains one or more C struct datatypes.
 Two structs are generated for each TAG request and response pair, with the in arguments in the request and the out arguments in the response.